moudsen/mailGraph/README.md

 - Create the directories "config", "images", "log", "templates" and "tmp" inside this directory
 - Copy .htaccess to the main directory _(if not using Apache make sure your webserver denies access to /config!)_
 - Copy mailGraph.php to the main directory
-- Install SwiftMailer: "composer require swiftmailer/swiftmailer"
+- Install SwiftMailer: `composer require swiftmailer/swiftmailer`
-- Install TWIG: "composer require twig/twig"
+- Install TWIG: `composer require twig/twig`
 - Copy config/config.php to your /config directory
 - Copy config/config.json.template to your /config/ directory and rename to "config.json"
 - Copy templates/html.template and templates/plain.template to your templates directory